-Evidence from topic experts identified Hemospray Application as a potential new intervention for non-variceal upper gastrointestinal bleeding and confirmed its availability in the UK.
+Evidence from topic experts identified Hemospray Application as a potential new intervention for non-variceal upper gastrointestinal bleeding.
 However, due to a current lack of clinical trials in this area it would seem premature to consider including in the guideline at this time.